billjenner/ReactApp/readme.md

 ### Web Application that profiles advanced features of React, Redux, Express, and Mongo
 ### Route user requests on the front end with React Router and on the backend with Express

+### Functionality Includes:
-* Authentication flows in your app with Google OAuth authentication
+* Authentication with Google OAuth
-* Collect and store user feedback
+* Collect and store user feedback data
 * User Email lists and automated distributions
 * Handle credit cards and receive payments from users with Stripe
 * Advanced API key handling